PDelak/intent/Readme.md

 intent
 =======

-Intent is a simple programming language which aims simplicity of domain specific languages creation.
-Language is exensible and can process any context free grammar
+Intent is a programming language which aims is simplicity of domain specific languages creation.
+Main feature of the language is its extensibility, virtually it can parse any context free grammar.

 ### Hello world